FINA5533 Finance Essentials

 - This unit introduces fundamental concepts and applications of essential finance topics across a range of perspectives.
 The unit provides a solid foundation of financial theory with an understanding of when and how to apply those theories in financial decision making.
 Topics include financial mathematics and the time value of money, investment decisions and capital budgeting, valuation, the cost of capital, capital structure and the risk and return relationship.

-- Students are able to (1) explain the objectives of financial management across a range of stakeholder perspectives; (2) identify the roles and key players of capital markets; (3) apply investment decision analysis (including those based on the time value of money) from a capital budgeting perspective; (4) understand and apply basic equity and debt valuation methods; (5) compute the weighted average cost of capital and components; (6) demonstrate an understanding of key capital structure considerations; and (7) explain the relationship between risk and return.
+- Students are able to (1) explain the objectives of financial management across a range of stakeholder perspectives; (2) identify the roles and key players of capital markets; (3) apply investment decision analysis (including those based on the time value of money) from a capital budgeting perspective; (4) apply basic equity and debt valuation methods; (5) compute the weighted average cost of capital and components; (6) demonstrate an understanding of key capital structure considerations; and (7) explain the relationship between risk and return.

 - Indicative assessments in this unit are as follows: (1) quizzes; (2) group assignments; and (3) examination.
 Further information is available in the unit outline.